xinglin/hugo-site/content/blog/secondary-index-kv-store.md

 |David | 20000| 25|

-To store the user table, we can store each record using `tableName,primary_key/salary,age` as key/value pairs.
+To store the user table, we can store each record using `tableName,primary_key -> salary,age` as key/value pairs.

 | key | value |
 | :------: | :--:|